One of the most heavily trialled strains for women’s intimate health

 Lactobacillus reuteri RC-14® is one of the world’s most well-documented probiotic strains for women’s health, and was originally isolated from the vagina of a healthy woman.
 It was originally known as Lactobacillus fermentum RC-14, but has since been re-classified as Lactobacillus reuteri RC-14®.
+It is a member of the Lactobacillus reuterispecies.
 Many studies and trials have used Lactobacillus reuteri RC-14® in combination with Lactobacillus rhamnosus GR-1® as both strains have been shown to colonise in the vaginal mucosa and to positively affect the composition of the vaginal microbiota.
+As of April 2020 L. reuteri has been officially reclassified to Limosilactobacillus reuteri and so the full strain is now also known as Limosilactobacillus reuteri RC-14® (Zheng J et al 2020).

 It has been established from the results of in vitro and in vivo studies that this strain adheres to the epithelial surfaces in the uro-genital area in women (Morelli L. et al., 2004), though in vitro research suggests that it is also capable of adhering to the intestinal epithelium (Reid et al., 1993), (Velraeds et al., 1996).
 In doing so it replaces and displaces pathogenic bacteria, and inhibits the growth of pathogenic bacteria in both the intestine and the uro-genital area by producing lactic acid (Laughton 2006) (Burton 2003), (Cadieux 2006).
 Lactobacillus reuteri RC-14® also produces signalling factors that downregulate toxin production, and may have an immune modulatory activity (Lee, 2009).